brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 2. Just dynamic delimiter?
 3. Both?

 The dynamic delimiter approach is more cryptic.
 The `join` approach arguably has the advantage of making it more clear what the delimiter is and how it's used, whereas in the dynamic delimiter approach it's just... wherever.
-Note that I'm not proposing any way of adding a static delimiter for the same reason that this paper is no longer proposing custom pair/tuple specifiers (see the [pair/tuple section](#pair-and-tuple-specifiers)).
+Note that I'm not proposing any way of adding a static delimiter for the same reason that this paper is no longer proposing custom pair/tuple specifiers (see the [pair/tuple section](#pair-and-tuple-specifiers) and then the [static delimiter section](#static-delimiter-for-ranges)).

 But the dynamic delimiter approach does have the advantage that it supports more functionality.
 If I want to center-align the mac address and pad it with asterisks like I've been doing with every other example (for instance), that's just more specifiers as compared with another call to `format`: